 Management Skills for Future Midwifery Leaders

-This three day practical workshop has been designed as a hands on skills program for current and aspiring midwifery managers.
+This two day program has been designed for current and aspiring midwifery managers.
 Whether you're pitching for a promotion, or you are already working in a managerial position and would like to consolidate your knowledge and skills, gain the confidence you need by undertaking this new program.
 Spaces are limited to allow for classroom style engagement and discussion.

-Remember, the cost of the program is tax deductible as are your accommodation and travel expenses.
+Remember, the cost of the program is tax deductible.

 Caroline Homer is Co-Program Director, Maternal, Child and Adolescent Health at the Burnet Institute in Melbourne and Honorary Emeritus Professor of Midwifery in the Faculty of Health at UTS.
 She has more than 30 years of experience in practice, maternal and perinatal health research, midwifery education, guideline development and international work.
 She has been part of the team writing the State of the World’s Midwifery 2021 Report.
 In 2020, To mark the end of the Year of the Nurse and Midwife, she was Named on the 2020 List of 100 Outstanding Women Nurse and Midwife leaders by WHO.